Walter Fabian: War years

-During 1941/42 the Fabians worked in Marseilles and in Aix-en-Provence with the Emergency Rescue Committee set up by Varian Fry on the initiative, some said, of Eleanor Roosevelt.
+During 1941/42 the Fabians worked in Marseille and in Aix-en-Provence with the Emergency Rescue Committee set up by Varian Fry on the initiative, some said, of Eleanor Roosevelt.
 The work, apparently unpaid, involved organising emigration from France to the United States of America for refugees from Nazi persecution.
 Jewish sources stress the extent to which those rescued were Jews while leftwing political sources stress they extent to which they were political refugees.
 Many, like Walter Fabian himself, were both, but those charged with prioritising whom to help first always insisted that the only criterion was the extent of the danger which each individual would be in so long as he or she remained in Europe.
-Organising entry visas for the United States, transit visas for Spain and Portugal and - often most difficult of all to obtain - French exit visas was hugely time consuming, especially because victims of Nazi persecution often arrived in Marseilles without identity papers.
+Organising entry visas for the United States, transit visas for Spain and Portugal and – often most difficult of all to obtain – French exit visas was hugely time consuming, especially because victims of Nazi persecution often arrived in Marseille without identity papers.

-From his own diary it appears that as early as December 1940 Walter Fabian received notification that the family's own tickets from Lisbon to New York were "paid for", but in February 1941, still in Marseilles, he received a letter from his father's old friend, Kurt Rosenfeld now in New York, warning that there was hardly any work for German emigrants arriving stateside.
+From his own diary it appears that as early as December 1940 Walter Fabian received notification that the family's own tickets from Lisbon to New York were "paid for", but in February 1941, still in Marseille, he received a letter from his father's old friend, Kurt Rosenfeld now in New York, warning that there was hardly any work for German emigrants arriving stateside.
 It is not clear whether Fabian himself ever seriously considered moving to America.
 The family settled in southern France.
 Ruth, once a junior lawyer in Berlin, now earned money by teaching German to French school children.
 Walter Fabian combined journalism with his other activities but money was short.
-He undertook writing and translating contracts for publishers in the US and in Switzerland.
+He undertook writing and translating contracts for publishers in the United States and in Switzerland.
 There was talk of taking a job selling lottery tickets in the local library and there were times when, reportedly, he seriously considered volunteering for a return to North Africa and service in the French army.

 Meanwhile, the Germans were progressively tightening their grip on the "Free zone".
 The police - with honourable exceptions - were increasingly operating according to instructions received from the Gestapo: Gestapo officers were a growing presence on the city streets.
 Obtaining French exit visas for refugees seeking to emigrate across the Atlantic was becoming harder.
-Acting on the instructions of the Gestapo, during the Summer of 1942 the French police closed down the escape programme operated by Varian Fry's Emergency Rescue Committee out of Marseilles.
+Acting on the instructions of the Gestapo, during the Summer of 1942 the French police closed down the escape programme operated by Varian Fry's Emergency Rescue Committee out of Marseille.
 As Jewish socialists the Fabians were doubly at risk from the Nazi persecution programme.
 As the risk of arrest and internment (and, from 1942, deportation to a death camp in Germany) intensified, they undertook a dramatic escape to Switzerland in October 1942.